SourasishBasu/ledgerly/AWS-setup.md

 ```
 - On the Repositories tab and note View push commands for the respective platform to use with Docker during local development.
+- Replace the S3 configuration in `services/receipt-ocr/handler.py` on line 40 according to the instructions in the comments.
-- Build the image for `services/receipt-ocr` using Docker locally with the tag `latest` and push it to the ECR repository just created.
+- Build the image for `services/receipt-ocr` using Docker locally as `lambda-receipt-ocr:latest` and push it to the ECR repository just created.

 ## RDS